-The ratification of the Constitution, to a significant extent, defined the lines of authority between the state and federal governments.
-Over recent years, the Supreme Court has decided a number of cases which address this historical relationship.
-This report discusses state and federal legislative power generally and focuses on a number of these "federalism" cases.
-Issues addressed include congressional power under the Commerce Clause and the Fourteenth Amendment; constitutional limits on congressional powers, such as the Tenth Amendment; and state sovereign immunity under the Eleventh Amendment.
-The report does not, however, address the much larger policy issue of when it is appropriate - as opposed to constitutionally permissible - for federal powers to be exercised.
+The lines of authority between states and the federal government are, to a significant extent, defined by the United States Constitution and relevant case law.
+In recent years, however, the Supreme Court has decided a number of cases that would seem to reevaluate this historical relationship.
+This report discusses state and federal legislative power generally, focusing on a number of these "federalism" cases.
+The report does not, however, address the larger policy issue of when it is appropriate - as opposed to constitutionally permissible - to exercise federal powers.